-Aerial surveillance increased by \$0.3 million, or 4%, to \$7.6 million for the three months ended September 30, 2024, from \$7.4 million for the three months ended September 30, 2023.
-The increase was primarily due to the higher rate of the Pilatus aircraft operating for the three months ended September 30, 2024 compared to the Twin Commander aircraft operating for three months ended September 30, 2023.
+Fire suppression revenue increased to \$3.9 million and aerial surveillance revenue increased to \$0.6 million for the three months ended March 31, 2024, in each case, from zero for the three months ended March 31, 2023.
+The increase in fire suppression revenue and aerial surveillance revenue was primarily due to an earlier start to the 2024 wildfire season, compared to the three months ended March 31, 2023, which led to more aircraft operating for the three months ended March 31, 2024.

-Maintenance repair was \$3.8 million for the three months ended September 30, 2024, compared to none for the three months ended September 30, 2023.
-This amount is primarily due to the new revenues from maintenance and repair work performed by FMS and the return-to-service work performed on the Spanish Scoopers in connection with the MAB services agreement.
+Other services revenue increased by \$0.7 million, or 186%, to \$1.0 million for the three months ended March 31, 2024, from \$0.4 million for the three months ended March 31, 2023.
+The increase was primarily due to return-to-service work performed on the Spanish Scoopers in connection with the MAB services agreement.
 Refer to "Note 2 - Summary of Significant Accounting Policies" of the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report for additional details.